Edo Waec Syllabus

 • Syllable structure

-• Sound processes, e.g. vowel harmony assimilation elision
+• Sound processes, e.g. vowel harmony assimilation, and elision

 • Sound system aspect of the orthography